-These policies and guidelines have been reviewed and accepted by the Financial Oversight Committee and the Gift Acceptance Committee of PKD Foundation.
-The Financial Oversight Committee of PKD Foundation must approve any changes to or deviations from these policies.
+These policies and guidelines have been reviewed and accepted by the Financial Oversight and Investment Committee and the Gift Acceptance Panel of the Foundation.
+The Financial Oversight and Investment Committee of the Foundation must approve any changes to or deviations from these policies.